MB5610 - Fishing Gear and Technologies

 (some teaching during semester, weekend classes, seminars and off campus fieldwork)

 ||Dr Naomi Gardiner, Professor Colin Simpfendorfer, Professor Garry Russ, Professor Marcus Sheaves.

-- 10 hours practicals - Practicals on gear use
+- 10 hours on-campus > Practicals - Practicals on gear use

-- 20 hours workshops/Seminars - face to face workshops and seminar attendance
+- 20 hours on-campus > Workshops/Seminars - face to face workshops and seminar attendance

 - 10 hours - Online lectures and teaching material